-Professional chefs call this technique “deglazing” and they actually use it to make pan sauces on the fly.
-Deglazing works just as well for cleaning your frying pan as it does for making a sauce out of the food residue stuck to it.
+Professional chefs call this technique deglazing, and they use it to cook up pan sauce on the fly.
+Deglazing works just as well to clean the pan as it does to make a sauce out of stuck-on food scraps.

 When you deglaze a frying pan, you add cold liquid to it while it’s still hot, turning up the heat on your cooktop to high.

 As a result, you’ll get a lot of steam (so make sure to turn on your kitchen vent fan to the highest setting if you have one) and the food residue in the pan will lift off from its bottom or sides, with the smallest food particles dissolving into the boiling water.